aksoli666/shop/README.md

 [**CLICK HERE**](https://www.postman.com/supply-astronomer-36769183/online-book-shop-my-first-time-with-postman/collection/b4gug71/shop?action=share&source=copy-link&creator=34116334&active-environment=ca6ba14d-9b5e-41da-a363-ba4c6f4f982e) to explore the world of possibilities where every book finds its reader! 📚✨

 ---

+# How to Run the Application Locally 🖥️🐳

+Follow these steps to set up and run the application on your local machine.
+The application is containerized using **Docker**, making it easy to deploy and manage.

+### Prerequisites 🛠️

+Before you begin, ensure you have the following installed:

+1. **Docker**: Install Docker Desktop from [Docker's official website](https://www.docker.com/products/docker-desktop).
+2. **Java (JDK 17 or later)**: Download from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK](https://openjdk.org/).
+3. **Git**: Install Git from [Git's official website](https://git-scm.com/).
+4. **Postman (optional)**: For testing the API, download [Postman](https://www.postman.com/downloads/).

+### Steps to Set Up and Run 🏃‍♂️

+1. **Clone the Repository**:
+   `git clone https://github.com/your-username/your-repo-name.git && cd your-repo-name`

+3. **Build the Application**: Use Maven to build the application:
+   `mvn clean package`

+4. **Start Docker Containers**:
+   Make sure Docker is running on your system, then execute the following command to start the application along with its dependencies (e.g., database):
+   `docker-compose up --build`

+5. **Stop the Application**: To stop the application and its containers, use:
+   `docker-compose down`

+### Additional Notes 📝
+- **Database Configuration:** The application uses Liquibase for database version control.
+Ensure the database container is started properly as defined in the docker-compose.yml file.
+- **Environment Variables:** Modify the .env file (if present) or application.yml to adjust environment-specific configurations (e.g., database credentials, port numbers).

+### Testing the API with Postman 🔎
+- Import the [Postman collection](https://www.postman.com/supply-astronomer-36769183/workspace/online-book-shop-my-first-time-with-postman) to test API endpoints.
+- Set `localhost:8088` as the base URL for all requests.

+### With these steps, your application should be up and running locally in no time!
+---

 ## Final Notes ✨